Pages

 I did not get a chance until now (Nov) to perform a rebake. ( It can be done multiple times.)

 July 2013: A few weeks ago my old Macbook Pro suddenly started flashing strobe-like and then froze.
 Very suddenly.
 A reboot, nothing.
-Halfway through the boot attempt a tinted curtain slowly descended, as of on a stage, with a message in three or four languages to reboot.
+Halfway through the boot attempt a tinted curtain slowly descended, as if on a stage, with a message in three or four languages to reboot.
 This kept up, so after pulling the files off by booting as an external hard drive, I took it to Apple.
-Their diagnostics showed broken communication with the Invidia chip.
-The computer fell off the edge of Apple-repairable because it is more than 5 yrs old.
+Their diagnostics showed broken communication with the nvidia chip.
+It fell off the edge of Apple-repairable because it is more than 5 yrs old.
 It is now "vintage"(it feels like only yesterday).
-After a visit to a secondary establishment who talked up a whole bag of ozone-producing hot air I went online to any forums I could find on the subject before I offloaded it for parts.

-I followed the instructions step by step for taking apart the mac.
+step by step for taking apart the mac.
 Here is that info.

 One thing that helped keep order in the process was to employ some regular adhesive tape turned sticky side up, secured with more tape attached to its edges, and set each tiny screw head-side down in the pattern of their location in the computer.